thesavant42/T-Embed-OOK-Receive/README.md

 This is a sample implementation of the rtl_433_ESP library with the CC1101 Transceiver Module.
 This fork has been patched for the Lilygo T-Embed

+## ISM Band RF Stumbler

+The idea is to implement netstumbler-like discovery and mapping functionality, but for subghz radio in the ISM bands.
+ISM - (Industrial/Scientific/Medical) band radio traffic is found eminating from all sorts of devices.
+I acdidentally stumbled upon neighboring sensors while adding one to my Home Assistant lab and thought "Say, I could map that."

+The Lilygo T-Embed is a combination of their T-Display S3 esp32-s3 development board and a roatary encoder w/ RGB LEDs.
+Also built in are an i2s DAC, built in microSD, and an expansion module via a pogo-pin backpack with a TI CC1101 radio, NFC...
+There's even a grove i2c header, all for about $60.
+Quite a handy little development board!

 ## CC1101 Transceiver Module